This post may contain affiliate links, please see our privacy policy for more information.

 Juicy Watermelon Salad with Feta Cheese, Cucumber, and Fresh Mint

-Step Two: Cover the bowl with plastic wrap or transfer your salad to an airtight container.
-Store the salad in the refrigerator for at least 1 hour if you wish to serve it chilled.
-Otherwise, you can serve the salad right away.
+Step Two: Cover the bowl with plastic wrap or transfer the salad to an airtight container.
+Place the covered salad into the refrigerator and chill for at least 1 hour before serving.

 Juicy Watermelon Salad with Feta Cheese, Cucumber, and Fresh Mint